Black Hawk County churches encouraged to maintain social distance

 Egbuonye said the county emergency operations center dealing with the COVID-19 pandemic locally has received calls from local church leaders after Reynolds announced Monday that religious services could resume around the state starting Friday.

-Church services were among the activities halted in March to prevent the coronavirus spread.
+Church services were among the activities halted in March to prevent spread of the coronavirus.

 Reynolds announced Monday she was lifting the ban on religious services in all 99 Iowa counties.
 Some 77 counties would also be allowed to reopen restaurants and stores at a 50 percent capacity.